ulvus/3bi-hack/README.md

 # 3 buttons interface.
-File, social, and payment
+File, contact, and payment

-A casestudy and hack, 3bi work for a more accessible, privacy, and progressive web
+Hack accessible, privacy, and progressive web

 In this context, hack meaning a good solution or piece of advice